How individual freelancers can use Local Events and meetups to Find Long-Term Clients. Local events can help freelancer in many ways

 In the age of social media, we often forget the traditional way to network and meet people.
-It is considered as an old school way of doing things.
-If one does it the right way, it is still a very effective source to long-term clients.
+It is considered an old school way of doing things.
+However, local events can still be a very effective source to find long-term clients.

-Interacting with the clients over a tea junction or a cafe coffee day can help you crack the deal with a potential client fairly easily.
-The irony is, we waste hours and hours of valuable time on social media and yet when it comes to meeting clients in person, it is considered as “too much time consuming”.
+Interacting with the clients over a tea junction or a cafe coffee day can help you crack the deal fairly easily.
+The irony is, we waste hours and hours of valuable time on social media, and yet when it comes to meeting clients in person, it is considered as “too much time consuming”.

 Google for the following terms and find events that happen in your city.

 - [your city] + “networking”

 - [your city] + “TED”